RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

                                             final P5
 ```

-- what is the head arch?
+- Open question: what is the exact detection head architecture in this variant?

-## [YOLO V7](https://arxiv.org/pdf/2207.02696) (Jul 2022, Institute of Information Science, Academia Sinica Taiwan)
+## [YOLOv7](https://arxiv.org/pdf/2207.02696) (Jul 2022, Institute of Information Science, Academia Sinica Taiwan)

 [Code](https://github.com/WongKinYiu/yolov7)

 YOLOv7 is not a radical reinvention of the YOLO architecture, but rather a set of highly practical, fine-grained improvements designed to make real-time object detection more accurate without sacrificing speed.
 Its main contribution is the use of **trainable Bag-of-Freebies**: techniques that improve training and representation learning while keeping inference costs low.
 These include planned **re-parameterized convolutions,** **coarse-to-fine lead-guided label assignment**, and extended compound scaling strategies for detection models.
 In other words, YOLOv7 improves the balance between accuracy and efficiency not by simply making the model larger, but by making the training process and architecture design smarter.

-### coarse-to-fine lead-guided label assignment
+### Coarse-to-Fine Lead-Guided Label Assignment

-In YOLOV7, an **auxiliary head is attached before the final lead head path is fully completed**, usually from an intermediate feature stage.
-It is meant to provide **deep supervision**: it gives earlier/shallow layers a stronger learning signal during training.
-The paper describes the lead head’s predictions plus ground truth as guidance for generating **coarse-to-fine hierarchical labels**, where coarse labels train the auxiliary head and fine labels train the lead head.
+In YOLOv7, an **auxiliary head is attached before the final lead-head path is fully completed**, usually from an intermediate feature stage.
+It provides **deep supervision**, giving earlier/shallow layers a stronger learning signal during training.
+The paper describes using lead-head predictions plus ground truth to generate **coarse-to-fine hierarchical labels**: coarse labels train the auxiliary head, and fine labels train the lead head.

-lead guided label assignment is like teacher-student style training strategy inside the detector.
+Lead-guided label assignment is like a teacher-student strategy inside the detector.

-Ltotal​=Lleadfine​+λLauxcoarse​
+$$
+L_{total} = L_{lead}^{fine} + \lambda L_{aux}^{coarse}
+$$

 The lead head, which is responsible for the final prediction, is treated as the more reliable “teacher.”
 Its predictions are used together with the ground-truth boxes to generate soft labels.
 However, YOLOv7 does not give the same labels to every branch.
 The auxiliary head receives **coarser, more relaxed labels**, meaning more candidate boxes are treated as positives so the earlier layers get a stronger and easier learning signal.
 The lead head receives **finer, stricter labels**, focusing only on the best-matching candidates for precise final detection.
 In practice, this helps the model learn broadly first and refine later: the auxiliary branch improves recall and feature learning, while the lead branch sharpens precision.
 This is why the method is called **coarse-to-fine lead-guided label assignment**.